 The answers to the above questions can all be found in how you position your product.
 To continue with the Apple example in the intro, it isn’t difficult to answer all of these questions as they relate to the Apple brand.

-To show just how deeply Apple has gone into developing their personal brand, we’ll deep-dive into the last question, “Who is using this product?”
-While Apple doesn’t specifically list other companies that own Apple products on their website, they have spent quite a bit of money putting Apple devices into the hands of folks that we relate with on a regular basis, television characters:
+To show just how deeply Apple has gone into developing its brand, we’ll deep-dive into the last question, “Who is using this product?”
+While Apple doesn’t specifically list other companies that own Apple products on their website, they have spent quite a bit of money putting Apple devices into the hands of folks that we relate with regularly, television characters:

 - Phil Dunphy (Middle-Class Dad, Modern Family)

 - Elle Woods (Student, Legally Blonde)

 - Michael Scott (Middle Management, The Office)

 - Carrie Bradshaw (City Girl, Sex and the City)

 These product placements are also meant to keep Apple in the forefront of the audience’s mind, but it helps that within this group there is usually someone that their target audience can relate to, and therefore answer the question with “These products are for me.”